projectglove/glove-monorepo/README.md

 Submit a signed vote request to be included in the Glove mixing process.

-Multiple votes can be submitted for the same poll, but it's up to the discrection of the Glove service to accept them.
+Multiple votes can be submitted for the same poll, but it's up to the discretion of the Glove service to accept them.
 If they are accepted they will replace the previous vote for that poll.

 ### Request